Freelance Writer

 Let's say I'm a talented writer, but I've never written professionally or had any training beyond mandatory high school & college courses.
 If I were looking to become a writer, would you recommend that I take a class or two, or just dive right in?

-Asked by Shrugs McGee over 11 years ago
+Asked by Shrugs McGee about 12 years ago

 Why not do both?
 Diving in will give you practical experience, so you'll have more specific questions to ask in class.
 If you do take a class, choose one that meets or exceeds your level of experience so you don't waste your money.
 It's much better to be the least experienced writer in the class--you'll learn more and get more feedback.